What Is Substance Abuse?

 One major difference between a substance abuse disorder and addiction is that individuals who are abusing substances (but not addicted to them) have the mental and physical ability to overcome their habit with willpower and behavior change.
 When someone is dealing with addiction, it’s not about how much willpower they have — medical or professional therapeutic intervention is often required to help the individual learn how to live life with their addiction without giving in to it.

 Getting the Right Type of Help

-If you’re not sure whether you’re dealing with simple substance abuse or an addiction, reach out to a professional for assistance.
+If you’re unsure whether you’re dealing with simple substance abuse or addiction, reach out to a professional for assistance.
 Someone dealing with substance abuse may be able to overcome their drug or alcohol use with the support of friends or an individual therapist or doctor; in some cases, they may want to seek inpatient recovery options — especially if their substance abuse is related to a mental health diagnosis, a current lifestyle or a social, family or career struggle.
 Treatment can help individuals struggling with substance abuse learn to replace drug and alcohol abuse with more appropriate behaviors.

-If you’re dealing with addiction, patient treatment options including medically assisted detox and a holistic approach to recovery can help you identify triggers for substance use, develop healthy coping mechanisms and learn how to approach addiction for a lifelong journey in recovery.
+If you’re dealing with addiction, patient treatment options, including medically assisted detox and a holistic approach to recovery, can help you identify triggers for substance use, develop healthy coping mechanisms and learn how to approach addiction for a lifelong journey in recovery.

 No matter where you are in the addiction cycle or how often you abuse substances, if you want to make a change in your life and live addiction-free, call Beachway today.
 Our caring staff is always ready to help you learn about your treatment options.
 You can call us at 877-784-9568 or fill out our contact form online.
 You can also provide your insurance information online, and we can check your benefits to let you know what services are covered under your plan.